amirmabhout/sentiment-analysis-with-cassandra/packages/agentcassandra/README.md

 AI agent specialized in sentiment tracking for ai16z & elizaOS brands across social media platforms.

+## ⚠️ Legal Notice

+**IMPORTANT**: This software may use third-party Twitter data services that could violate Twitter's Terms of Service.
+Users are solely responsible for ensuring compliance with all applicable platform policies.
+Consider using official Twitter API for production use.
+This software is provided for educational and research purposes.

 ## Features

 - Real-time sentiment analysis for ai16z & elizaOS brand mentions